nus-cs2103-AY2122S2/ip/docs/README.md

 Wonka is a **desktop app created with the sole purpose of task management, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Wonka can increase your task management efficiency up by **at least 40%**!
+If you can type fast, Wonka can increase your task management efficiency by **at least 40%**!

 ## Quick Start